emmajanedrews/base-template/_posts/2018-02-13-5-ways-to-save-for-your-down-payment.md

 **4. Save your tax refund.** Depending on your work and income, this can be a nice chunk of change.
 Commit to putting this money away before you even receive it.

 **5. Get a cash rewards credit card.** Ditch your no-frills credit card for one with rewards.
 This is an easy way to earn extra if you pay your bills consistently.

-**6. Downsize your apartment.** Moving from a one-bedroom to a studio can save you a lot of money without sacrificing too much.
-This can also help you purge some unnecessary belongings.
-A smaller space also creates savings in energy costs.

-**7. Get a side gig.** You may think your current job is enough, but consider the opportunity cost.
-The hour you just spent watching television after work is $10 you could have made pouring coffee or driving an Uber.
-Every dollar counts.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.